sebinside/PremiereRemote/readme.md

 ![Premiere Version](https://img.shields.io/badge/Premiere%20Version-2021-orange)
 [![Custom](https://img.shields.io/badge/Custom%20Functionality-Available-green)](https://github.com/sebinside/PremiereRemote/tree/custom/host/src)

 Using the [Adobe Premiere Extension mechanism](https://github.com/Adobe-CEP), **PremiereRemote** provides a framework to trigger your own Premiere CEP-based functionality from outside of Premiere, e.g., by using [AutoHotkey](https://autohotkey.com/).
 This is achieved with a server that is started inside of Premiere on your local machine.
-Any custom functionality can then be triggerd using a local http request.
+Any custom functionality can then be triggerd using a local http request or using websockets.

 Let's take a custom function like locking a video track inside of Premiere Pro.
 Unfortunately, there are no shortcuts available without modification.
 With CEP, you can define your own javascript function using extendscript: